 As is true in all other important discussions, underlying assumptions lead to different conclusions and therefore different positions.
 Ultimately those underlying assumptions are philosophical (related to the areas of epistemology—what we can know, ontology—what is real, and ethics—how we should live).
-So what are the underlying philosophical and assumptions in this conversation?
+So what are the underlying philosophical assumptions in this conversation?
 How do they lead to the different positions people have and continue to take on the Supreme Court’s Roe v.
 Wade decision, and whether a future decision should overturn it?

-In this nine-week series I will (1) identify the central underlying philosophical issue, (2) explain the two different positions related to this issue, (3) show why one is more reasonable than the other, (4) apply this to the morality of abortion, as well as four related issues in biomedical ethics: stem cell research, in vitro fertilization, genetic testing, and human cloning, and (5) offer final comments on how we can engage courteously yet effectively in discussions with others about these often emotion-laden issues, in order to promote human flourishing and the common good.
+In this eight-week series I will (1) identify the central underlying philosophical issue, (2) explain the two different positions related to this issue, (3) show why one is more reasonable than the other, (4) apply this to the morality of abortion, as well as four related issues in biomedical ethics: stem cell research, in vitro fertilization, genetic testing, and human cloning, and (5) offer final comments on how we can engage courteously yet effectively in discussions with others about these often emotion-laden issues, in order to promote human flourishing and the common good.

 The Ultimate Question: What Is The “Fetus”?